Lrfoster03/Lrfoster03.github.io/about.md

 I'm Logan Foster, a 19 year robotics student studying Computer Science and Applied Mathematics at Washington State University in Pullman.

+I'm interested in AI and Autonomous Applications and hope to one day pursue a career in programming robotic systems!